Vocational Training Program

 Special features of the program

-Persons who are at least 16 years of age on September 30 of the school year in which their training is to begin and have earned the Secondary IV credits in language of instruction, second language and mathematics in the programs of study established by the Minister, or have been granted recognition for equivalent learning
+The person is at least 16 years old by September 30 of the school year in which they begin their training.
+They have obtained the 4th-grade secondary units in the language of instruction, second language, and mathematics from programs established by the ministry or have completed recognized equivalent learning.

-Persons who have obtained Secondary III credits in language of instruction, second language and mathematics in programs established by the Minister are required to pursue general education courses, concurrently with their vocational training, in order to obtain the Secondary IV credits they lack in language of instruction, second language and mathematics in programs established by the Minister.
+The person has obtained the Secondary 3 credits in the language of instruction, second language, and mathematics from programs established by the ministry.
+They will pursue their general education concurrently with vocational training to obtain the missing 4th-grade secondary units in the language of instruction, second language, and mathematics from programs established by the ministry

 • For more information on Functional Prerequisites, please visit the InfoRouteFPT website.